chriskomus/solar-battery-bt-monitor/README.md

 ## Touchscreen issues

-The hardware guide is designed for Raspberry Pi CM4.
+The hardware guide is designed for Raspberry Pi CM4, which has 2 HDMI ports.
 Use the following settings instead if using a Pi 3.
-Note: This hasn't been personally tested.
 ```
 hdmi_group=2
 hdmi_mode=87
-hdmi_cvt=1024 600 60 6 0 0 0
+hdmi_cvt 1024 600 60 6 0 0 0
 ```

 # New Features